Rectangular Matrix Additions in Low and High Temperatures

-We study the addition of two random independent $M\times N$ rectangular random matrices with invariant distributions in two limit regimes, where the parameter beta (inverse temperature) goes to infinity and zero.
-In low temperature regime the random singular values of the sum concentrate at deterministic points, while in high temperature regime we obtain a Law of Large Numbers for the empirical measures.
-As a consequence, we deliver a duality between low and high temperatures.
-Our proof uses the type BC Bessel function as characteristic function of rectangular matrices, and through the analysis of this function we introduce a new family of cumulants, that linearize the addition in high temperature limit, and degenerate to the classical or free cumulants in special cases.
+\Abstract{We study the addition of two independent random $N\times M$ rectangular matrices with invariant distributions in two limiting regimes, where the parameter $\beta$ (inverse temperature) tends to infinity and~$0$.
+In the low temperature regime the random singular values of the sum concentrate at deterministic points, while in the high temperature regime, we obtain a law of large numbers for the empirical measures.
+As a consequence, we obtain a~duality between low and high temperatures.
+Our proof uses the type BC Bessel function as characteristic function of rectangular matrices, and through the analysis of this function we introduce a new family of cumulants, that linearize the addition in the high temperature limit, and degenerate to the classical and free cumulants in special cases.}